-The Title IX Coordinator will promptly and simultaneously notify both parties when a Formal Complaint is dismissed.
+The Title IX Coordinator or Investigator will promptly and simultaneously notify both parties when a Formal Complaint is dismissed.
 The notice must include the reasons for mandatory or discretionary dismissal and the right to appeal.
-Appeal rights are discussed above in Subsection F(6) of this Policy.
+Appeal rights are discussed above in Section G of this Policy.